 Mt.
 Adatara is actually made up of multiple active volcanoes that form a broad mountain.
 It last erupted in 1996.
 Poems in the book Chieko-sho by Kotaro Takamura (1883-1956) helped make the mountain famous.

 The summit of Mt.
-Adatara stands at an altitude of 1700 m, stretcheing about 9 kilometers in a north to south direction.
+Adatara stands at an altitude of 1700 m, stretching about 9 kilometers in a north-to-south direction.
 Views of Mt.
 Adatara are lovely in and of themselves, but the views that visitors have of the surrounding area once they reach the summit are breathtaking.
-Chosen as one of Japan’s top 100 mountains, as well as one of the top 100 mountains for flowers, a viewspot at an altitude of 1300 m can be accessed by gondola lift.
+Chosen as one of Japan’s top 100 mountains, as well as one of the top 100 mountains for flowers, a view spot at an altitude of 1300 m can be accessed by gondola lift.
 This means that it is relatively easy to climb even for beginners.

-Kurogane-goya Mountain Lodge is a rest stop for visitors (it even serves as lodging for those on long hikes).
+Kurogane-goya Mountain Lodge (temporarily closed as of August 2023) is a rest stop for visitors (it serves as lodging for those on long hikes).
 Stay here overnight to sample the lodge's famous curry, which is reserved for overnight guests only.
 The lodge’s public hot spring facility uses naturally-sourced, cloudy hot spring water.
-Even if you aren’t staying, why not enjoy a quick dip to relax your muscles after a hike?